DavidMonk00/pg-computing-exercise/README.md

 The error for a fitted track is calculated by the distance of each wire to the fitted track and subtracting this from the hit radius, calculated by multiplying the drift time by the drift velocity.
+This error is then minimsed to achieve a fitted track.

 ![e = sum(v*ti - di)](/home/david/computing/project/doc/CodeCogsEqn1.png)